The Historic Religious Buildings Alliance

 Faith Action collates advice and guidance relating to faith organisations and communities.

-The NCVO blog and advice page aimed at voluntary organisations, and the useful guidance from the Charity Tax Group
+The NCVO blog and advice page aimed at voluntary organisations.

 4. Advice from specific bodies, including faith groups and denominations